-Labour and Employment Comparative Guide - - Portugal
+Labour and Employment Comparative Guide

 5.1 Must a valid reason be given to lawfully terminate an employment contract?

-The Constitution guarantees workers job security and forbids dismissals without just cause and/or for political or ideological reasons.
+The Constitution guarantees job security to workers and forbids dismissals without just cause and/or for political or ideological reasons.
 This principle has been transposed into the Labour Code.

 Three kinds of dismissals are regulated and allowed by the Labour Code: